• Skip to content

 You might notice that other babies of the same chronological age can do more than your premature baby when they play and interact with you and others.
 But if you think in terms of corrected age, you might find that what your child can do is just right for their age.

-Like all children, your premature child will learn from having plenty of different things to play with, do and see – for example, being read to, going out to the park and playing with other children.
+Like all children, your premature child will learn from having plenty of different things to play with, do and see – for example, reading, going to the park, playing with you and others, and so on.

 All these different and stimulating experiences help your child’s brain to develop.